-- 1 From the WhatsUp Gold web interface, go to APM > Configuration.
-The All Application Profiles page appears. - 2 Select the application profile for which you want to add a component, then click Edit/View Application Profile.
+1 From the WhatsUp Gold web interface, go to APM > Configuration.
+The All Application Profiles page appears.

+- 2 Select the application profile for which you want to add a component, then click Edit/View Application Profile.
 The Components list appears. - 3 Click Add Components.
 The Component Library appears. - 4 Click the arrow next to SSH to expand the dialog controls used to add the component(s). - 5 Specify the number of components you want to add by clicking the up and down arrows next to Performance. - 6 Click Add Selected. - 7 Click browse (...) next to the TEST Device box to launch the Select a Device dialog.

+TEST Device] ×
-8 Select a device from the navigation tree on which to test the individual component and click OK.

-9 Click Test to test the component on the selected device (optional).
-To remove the device override and revert to the device associated with the application component, click

-Note: If no test device is selected, the component is tested on the test device associated with the application profile.

-- 10 Enter or select the appropriate information in the SSH Performance Monitor Check component boxes (on page 108). - 11 Click Save to save your changes or click Save and Close to complete your changes.
+- 8 Select a device from the navigation tree on which to test the individual component and click OK. - 9 Click Test to test the component on the selected device (optional).
+To remove the device override and revert to the device associated with the application component, click X. - Note: If no test device is selected, the component is tested on the test device associated with the application profile. - Test devices are not saved as part of the application profile. - 10 Enter or select the appropriate information in the SSH Performance Monitor Check component boxes (on page 118). - 11 Click Save to save your changes or click Save and Close to complete your changes.